If you believe your child is in immediate danger or a life-threatening situation, call emergency services on triple zero – 000.

 On this page

-Congratulations on taking steps to help Queensland become more child safe.
+Congratulations on taking steps to help build a safer Queensland for children and young people.

-This page has links to training and resources that will help you embed the Child Safe Standards and the Universal Principle into your organisation’s policies and practices so that you can meet your obligations under the Child Safe Organisations Act 2024.
+This page has links to resources that will help you embed the 10 Child Safe Standards and the Universal Principle into your organisation’s policies and practices, so that you can meet your obligations under the Child Safe Organisations Act 2024.

 Whether you are just beginning or have already made significant progress to becoming child safe, these resources can help you identify what you are doing well and highlight action needed to embed children’s safety and wellbeing into your policies, practices and culture.